antonyvorontsov/RabbitMQ.Client.Core.DependencyInjection/docs/message-consumption.md

     }
 }
 ```
+The RabbitMQ client configuration and exchange configuration sections not specified in this example, but covered [here](rabbit-configuration.md) and [here](exchange-configuration.md).

 `IMessageHandler` implementation will "listen" for messages by specified routing key, or a collection of routing keys.
 ```c#